Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

 1.check file exit or not and create or update for folder 2.inside the folder add .log
 3.use morgan and write the logs

+commit 63
+(node,mongodb,react)
+firstly i need to setup mongo atlas (noted) then create the mongo schema (noted)

+Node server side
+Creating Schema with Model
+1.I use mongoose
+2.mongooseSchema
+3.think for the data type.
+4.module.exports=mongoose.model("Retrieve",retrieveSchema)
+call this model

+save database
+5.newRetrieve=new Retrieve(req.body)
+6.const someName=await newRetieve.save()

+7.send it to client if save is complete res.status(200).json({ message: "Data received", data: savedData });
+anything with 200 codes

+client react side
+in react i have to fetch becareful of cors(noted) then i use endpoint for server /saveretrieve and method,headers,body(noted) then check server sending code json.. (noted) if received alert and goback to home(noted) to go back i use useNavigate..react router dom(noted) import useNavigate, navigate=usenavigate and navigate("/")